wangleiphy/tensorgrad/README.md

 $ python variational.py -D 3 -chi 30
 ```

-In case of a question, you can type `python variational.py -h`.
+You can supply the command line argument `-use_checkpoint` to reduce the memory usage.
 To make use of the GPU, you can add `-cuda <GPUID>`.
 You will reach the state-of-the-art variational energy and staggered magnetization using this code.
 You can also supply your own Hamiltonian of interest.
+In case of a question, you can type `python variational.py -h`.

 <p align="center">
 <img align="middle" src="_assets/heisenberg.png" width="500" alt="heisenberg"/>